 The Chimera 100 Mile race takes place on a figure eight course that starts and finishes at Blue Jay Campground, located in the Trabuco region of the Cleveland National Forest.
-All races in the Forest are by permit of the USDA Forest Service...
-Bluejay is located 22 miles east of San Juan Capistrano, Ca. and 5 miles North of the Ortega Highway (RTE74).
+All races in the Forest are by permit of the USDA Forest Service.
+Blue Jay Campground is located 22 miles east of San Juan Capistrano, CA and 5 miles North of the Ortega Highway (RTE74).
 The 100M race has over 22,000' of elevation gain and is rated one of the toughest trail 100 Mile Races in the Country.

-The 2014 course is a 46 mile loop out of Bluejay Campground.
-It then begins a series of climbs and descents in over and around the Saddleback Mountains.
-There are 18 well stocked Aid Stations, each captained by a veteran ultrarunner, many of them RD's.
+There are 18 well stocked Aid Stations, each captained by a veteran ultra runner, many of them RD's.

 Chimera takes place on trails in the Trabuco Wilderness and these trails are maintained by volunteers.
 We have implemented a service requirement for entry into the 2013 Chimera.
 We are asking all entrants (including potential pacers) to donate at least six hours of trail maintenance on the Chimera trails* OR if coming from out of the Orange, Riverside, LA or San Diego Counties, performing trail maintenance or other service in a National Forest is acceptable.

 Because we understand the difficulty of scheduling and demands of traveling we will accept 'self certification'.
 A family hike on the trail picking up litter is recognized service, as is participating on a major trail rerouting.